Cezar Bononi: All Elite Wrestling (2020–2023)

-On 24 June 2020 episode of AEW Dynamite, Bononi was spotted in the crowd along with other wrestlers where he broke up a brawl between participants of a lumberjack.
-Bononi would then make his in-ring debut on 29 September episode of AEW Dark where he teamed with Shawn Dean in a losing effort to The Gunn Club.
+On 24 June 2020 episode of All Elite Wrestling's Dynamite, Bononi was spotted in the crowd along with other wrestlers where he broke up a brawl between participants of a lumberjack.
+Bononi would then make his in-ring debut on 29 September episode of Dark where he teamed with Shawn Dean in a losing effort to The Gunn Club.
 Over the next few months, Bononi would compete sporadically on Dark in losing efforts.
 On 26 January 2021 episode of Dark, Bononi would align himself with Peter Avalon.
 Bononi had his first win in AEW on 3 February episode of Dark, teaming with Avalon to defeat Carlie Bravo and Shawn Dean.
 Bononi made his first in-ring appearance on 4 February episode of Dynamite, teaming with Avalon in a loss to the team of Lee Johnson and Cody Rhodes.
 At Revolution, Bononi and Avalon took part in the Tag Team Casino Battle Royale in a losing effort.
-After the end of AEW Dark in May, Bononi had his contract terminated with AEW.
+After the end of Dark in May, Bononi had his contract terminated with AEW.